duncsully/solit-html/readme.md

 ## Memos

 When you're deriving state inside of templates, you'll typically be fine just using functions.
 However, if you're using the derived state in effects or other derived state, you may want to memoize the derived state to prevent unnecessary recomputations and effect reruns.
 You can do this with the `memo` function.
+The returned getter function will itself be a trackable dependency that is only computed when its value is first accessed and when any of its dependencies change.
+If the computed value doesn't change, dependent effects and memos won't rerun.

 ```ts
 const [getCount, setCount] = state(0)